Title: An Unsettled Grave

-I received an advanced review copy from Hachette in exchange for an honest review.
+I received a copy of the book from the author and publisher in exchange for an honest review.

 Do you have an arc or galley I should read?
 Check out my Book Review Policy.